sofian/machine-as-artist-paper/Notes.md

 *If* you are human *and* you make art *then* are you an artist?
 In other words: Is art making a sufficient condition to be considered an artist?

+Contemporary art usually defines professional artists as someone who:
+1. Is sustainably engaged in a professional artistic career ("I’m an artist if I say so")
+2. Presents their work in professional artistic contexts ("It’s art if it’s in an art context")
+3. To which I would add: Is recognized by the field as such.
+(Jon: what do you think?)

+See Duchampian definition:
+* I’m an artist if I say so.
+* It’s art if it’s in an art context.

 ## Counter-Examples

 ### Non-artist Humans who Make Art